DigitalShoestringSolutions/HumidityMonitoring/README.md

 ### Additional Sensing Nodes
-The default collection of Service Modules creates an independent system, complete with communications controller, database and dashboard hosting.
+The default collection of Modules creates an independent system, complete with communications controller, database and dashboard hosting.
 If in your deployment environment you would like to expand an existing sytem by adding more sensors connected over the network, the Solution can be built in a simplified configuration that only gathers data and sends it to the master pi.

-- In `recipe.txt`, remove the Service Modules that are not required:
+- In `recipe.txt`, remove the Modules that are not required:
     - MQTTBroker
     - AWSRelay
     - Timeseries
     - Grafana

-- In `UserConfig/Sensing/main.py`, Add `, broker="xxx.xxx.xxx.xxx"` to the end of the `publish` function to send the data to the master pi.
+- In `Config/Sensing/main.py`, Add `, broker="xxx.xxx.xxx.xxx"` to the end of the `publish` function to send the data to the master pi.
 Hence ideally your master pi will have a static IP address.
 For example the last line could become:
     - `publish( {"machine": "StoreRoom"} | mysht40.get_TRH() | mybmp280.get_P(), broker="192.168.59.50" )`